DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-06-24-international-candidates.md

     caption: "If the nationality is not British or Irish, we show an ‘English as a foreign language section under the qualifications title on the application."
   }, {
     text: "English as a foreign language",
     caption: "We ask candidates if they have an English as a foreign language qualification.
 If yes, we ask them for details in the next step.
 If no, they can provide further details about working towards getting one.
-Candidates can also respond by saying that they don’t consider English to be a foreign language to them."
+Candidates can also respond by saying that they do not consider English to be a foreign language to them."
   }, {
     text: "What English language qualification do you have?",
     caption: "The 2 most common qualifications are shown, as well as an option for other."